 During the study module the student should read up on the given literature together with practical work.

 The course will be implemented as a project based learning.
 The idea is learning through making practical work.
 Student has a role as an investigative learner.

 Degree Programme in Conservation

-No other course will replace this course as this is aimed for textile conservation purposes.
-Ordinary dying course for fabrics will not be accepted.
+No other course will replace this course as this is a basic course for textile conservation purposes where students can test their abilities in practise.

 Exam in the end of the course.